40 West Arts District:

 Red Rocks Community College (RRCC):

-RRCC opened in 1969 creating pathways to success for students across the state.
+Since 1969, Red Rocks Community College has been creating pathways to success for students across the state.
 With over 60 degrees and 182 certificates, the college focuses on providing education that is rooted in real-world applicability.
-Courses are offered in many different platforms including traditional classroom, online courses, self-paced learning, night and weekend classes.
+Courses are delivered in formats from traditional classroom, online, self-paced, and weekend classes.

 Small Business Administration Area 8 (SBA):